k0001/hs-foreign-emscripten/README.md

 __WARNING__ Proper documentation coming soon.

+__WARNING__ This is not optimized for performance.
+Yet.

-Want to see this running? `nix-shell --run ./test`
+Want to see this running? `nix-shell --run ./test`.
+If it doesn't work, it's because the whole NPM shebang sucks.

 ## What the C?